danielsuperone/CalculateV1/README.md

 ```bash
 cd calculator
 ```
-- Open the index.html file in your web browser.
+- Build the project file and then run the `.exe` file.
 Enjoy using the calculator! 🎉

 ---